 People with either type 1 or type 2 diabetes are at increased risk of thyroid disease.
 This includes both overactive and underactive thyroid.
 Thyroid disorders can affect general health and may affect blood glucose levels.

 Thyroid function is assessed by a blood test.
-Check with your doctor if you are not sure whether you have had your thyroid function checked.
+Talk to your doctor to see if you have had your thyroid function checked.

 Reduced blood supply and nerve damage can affect sexual function.
 Erectile dysfunction (impotence) in men is the persistent inability to achieve or maintain an erection sufficient for satisfactory sexual performance.
 This is a common problem for men of all ages and is more common in men with diabetes.